s3633096/SEPM/cincoticket/README.txt

 ### Create a Ticket: Staff Members
-To create a ticket, log in as a staff member (use a hardcoded account above or alternatively create one using menu option '1' on the initial menu).
+To create a ticket, log in as a staff member (use a hardcoded account listed below or alternatively create one using menu option '1' on the initial menu).

 Once logged in, choose menu option '1'.
 You will be prompted to enter a description and a severity level.
 The ticket will be created in an 'Open' state, and remain unassigned until claimed by a technician (yet to be